-You can easily earn a free flight to Japan in less than a year, but you’ll have to get the right credit card.
-Find out which card you need and which frequent flyer program can get you there the fastest.
+You can easily earn a free flight to Japan in less than a year, but you’ll have to get the

-From Los Angeles, for example, you’ll be able to get an award flight to Japan with just the sign-up bonus from the Chase Sapphire card.
+From Los Angeles, for example, you’ll be able to get an award flight to Japan with just the welcome bonus from the Chase Sapphire card.
 That means you’ll be ready to book in just three months.
 From the East Coast, however, you’ll have to save for a bit longer.
 With the Starwood Preferred Guest American Express card, you’ll have enough for a flight in eleven months.

 Before we get into all of the credit card options, let’s take a look at the best frequent flyer programs to use.